 Hamilton is not all about the art… in fact, Hamilton is a great place to spend some time outside.
 You can walk or ride the Hamilton-Fairfield Bike Trail, a 10-ish mile trail that runs along the Great Miami River.
 The trail is an “up and back” trail with its northern end near Fitton Center for the Creative Arts in Hamilton and its southern end at Water Works Park in Fairfield.

 And right off that trail you’ll find the Great Miami River Recreational Trail.
 Take a quick look at this page on AllTrails for the map.

 There’s a HUGE park located close to the trails and right along the river – Marcum Park.
 When we’re able to have outdoor events again, this park is home to Hamilton Flea.
-The park has an expansive green space, sculptures, a water feature to play in (may be closed for 2020), a huge amphitheater, picnic tables, and more.
+The park has an expansive green space, sculptures, a water feature to play in, a huge amphitheater, picnic tables, and more.

 Craft Breweries in Hamilton

 If you’re into craft brew, you won’t want to miss a stop at nearby Municipal Brew Works.
 Located very close to the park, this brewery has lots of outdoor seating, tables inside, and some pretty great beers.
 They don’t have food but they usually have food trucks parked outside.